 Mortgage or loan repayments

-It is very important to get in touch with the lender if you are struggling to make payments on your mortgage or loan repayments.
+Contact the lender if you are struggling to make payments on your mortgage or loan.
 You can ask for a hardship variation of your loan under the National Credit Code which may mean a period of reduced payments.

 Do not ignore letters or other types of contact from your lender.
 If you receive court documents, get legal advice quickly.

 If you cannot work out an arrangement with your lender, you have the right to ask for a review of the lender’s decision.
-You can also make a complaint to the Australian Financial Complaints Authority for free if you disagree with the lender’s decision.
+You can also complain to the Australian Financial Complaints Authority for free if you disagree with the lender’s decision.

-Get free help from a financial counsellor who can negotiate with creditors on your behalf, and help you understand your options.
-There is more information about how to access a free financial counsellor is on the National Debt Helpline website.
+Get free help from a financial counsellor who can help you understand your options and negotiate with creditors on your behalf.
+There is more information about how to access a free financial counsellor on the National Debt Helpline website.
 You can also call the National Debt Helpline on 1800 007 007.

-MoneySmart has extra useful information available on the MoneySmart- Problems Paying Your Mortgage website.
+MoneySmart has useful information available on the MoneySmart- Problems Paying Your Mortgage website.

-The Australian Bankers Association has launched a new online hub to help consumers struggling to pay their mortgage, personal loan, credit card or other facility.
+The Australian Bankers Association has an online hub to help consumers struggling to pay their mortgage, personal loan, credit card or other debt.
 The Financial Assistance Hub is available on the Australian Banking Association website.

 Utilities or phone bills

-Just like your mortgage or loan, you can also ask for help if you are struggling.
-Get in contact with your provider’s hardship team quickly.
+Just like your mortgage or loan, you can also ask for help if you are struggling with the cost of utilities, phone and internet.
+Contact your provider’s hardship team promptly.
 To make things easier, work out how much you can pay in instalments before speaking to your provider.

-Get free help from a financial counsellor who can negotiate with creditors on your behalf, and help you understand your options.
-Financial counsellors will help you prepare a budget and help you to access available emergency relief.
+Get free help from a financial counsellor who can negotiate with creditors on your behalf and help you understand your options.
+Financial counsellors will help you prepare a budget and access available emergency relief.

-More information about how to access a free financial counsellor is here National Debt Helpline - Debt Problems website.
-You can also call the helpline on 1800 007 007.
-More useful information about asking for help with your phone bills is on the National Debt Helpline-Phone & Internet Bills webpage.
+More information about how to access a free financial counsellor is available from the National Debt Helpline website.
+You can also call the Helpline on 1800 007 007.
+Useful information about asking for help with your phone bill is on the National Debt Helpline - Phone & Internet Bills webpage.

 Council Rates

-If you are struggling to pay, speak to the council to ask for a payment arrangement.
+If you are struggling to pay, ask the council for a payment arrangement.
 If you are unable to work out what to do, try speaking to a free financial counsellor.

 Should I use my credit card or get a payday loan?